Policy Statement on Hazing

 Immunity From Prosecution Available (Sec.
 4.55)

 In the prosecution of an offense under this subchapter, the court may grant immunity from prosecution for the offense to each person who is subpoenaed to testify for the prosecution and does testify for the prosecution.
-Any person reporting a specific hazing incident involving a student in an educational institution to the Dean of Students or other appropriate official of the institution is immune from liability, civil or criminal, that might otherwise be incurred or imposed as a result of the report.
+Any person reporting a specific hazing incident involving a student in an educational institution to the Dean of Students or other appropriate official of the institution is immune from liability, civil or criminal, that might otherwise be incurred or imposed as a result of the report if the person: 1) reports the incident before being contacted by authorities, and 2) is considered by the educational institution as acting “in good faith” by reporting the incident.
 Immunity extends to participation in any judicial proceeding resulting from the report.
-A person reporting in bad faith or with malice is not protected by this section.
+A person reporting in bad faith or with malice, and/or a person reporting their own act of hazing is not protected by this section.
 ACU provides such immunity under the Non-Disciplinary Process/Administrative Agreements Policy.

 Offenses in Addition to Other Penal Provisions (Sec.
 4.56)